 The Association for Career & Technical Education (ACTE) is a group of affiliated State and Territorial Career and Technical Education Associations, which were organized for the purpose of providing leadership and services to promote, improve, and maintain the quality of career and technical education.
 To become a state association, application must be made to and approved by the ACTE Board of Directors.
 ACTE is organized into divisions and regions with a vice president elected by the membership for each division and region.

-Divisions represent members in various related areas such as Administration, Adult Workforce Development, Agricultural Education, Business Education, Family and Consumer Sciences Education, Guidance and Career Development, Health Science Technology Education, Marketing Education, New and Related Services, Special Needs, Engineering and Technology Education, and Trade and Industrial Education.
+Divisions represent members in various related areas such as Administration, , Agricultural Education, Business Education, Family and Consumer Sciences Education, Guidance and Career Development, Health Science Technology Education, Marketing Education, New and Related Services, Postsecondary, Adult and Career Education, Engineering and Technology Education, and Trade and Industrial Education.
 Each division elects a vice president who serves on the ACTE Board of Directors.

 ACTE has also divided the entire organization into five regions.
 The regional concept creates a linkage, which gives states and local members greater accessibility to the national office.
 Each regional vice president is elected by the membership in the state associations of his/her respective region.
 The regional vice president also serves as a voting member of the ACTE Board of Directors.
 Communication from ACTE is dispersed through these regional vice presidents to the region states, and then to local members and vice versa.

-Region I is comprised of 16 member states: Connecticut, Delaware, District of Columbia, Federal Department of Education, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont and West Virginia.
+Region I is comprised of 15 member states: Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont and West Virginia.
 Each individual member has two avenues of involvement in his/her professional organization: through the member’s state association and the regional structure.

 The following Region I Policy and Procedure Manual includes the policies of Region I, which define the structure of the regional organization and its responsibilities.
 It also includes the procedures for carrying out each policy.
 It is the intent of the Region I Policy Committee in the development of these procedures to improve the consistency of the Region I activities from year to year, further strengthening the national organization, as well as providing increased service and accountability to local members.